chandelabhishek/prioritize/README.md

 ## Improvements

+If the transaction dataset is larger than what could fit in the machine's memory, then this approach cannot be applied.
+Following are some improvements we can make:

-To handle larger dataset, we can start with time scaling.
+1. To handle larger dataset, we can start with time scaling.
 We can consider each column to be of 2/5/10ms.
 However introducing this might introduce some errors as well.

-To handle even larger dataset, it is probably better to machine learning route.
+2. To handle even larger dataset, it is probably better to machine learning route.